suhaxa4/Testing_vuln_1/README.md

 Recommendations-
-1. Update Software:
+1. Adding nosniff:
-   - Ensure the web server and associated software are updated to their latest versions.
+   - Adding this X-Content-Type-Options header with the value nosniff is recommended.

 3. Enhance SSL/TLS Security:
    - Disable weak ciphers and implement a strong HTTPS configuration.